 If you like the companies you deal with to be tech savvy, you’ll love Lemonade.
 You can download the mobile app, get a quote, and activate your coverage in minutes all without having to pick up the phone and speak to an agent.
 I hate talking on the phone, and I know a lot of you do too.

-Lemonade is not only tech savvy but has broken the mold of traditional insurance companies using a peer-to-peer business model similar to Lending Club.
+Lemonade is not only tech savvy but has broken the mold of traditional insurance companies using a peer-to-peer business model similar to Prosper.
 Because of their business model, Lemonade doesn’t deny or delay legitimate claims because it doesn’t profit from doing so.

 As a result, 25% of claims that Lemonade processes are paid in three seconds!
 They also offer no deductible coverage that is purchased in excess of standard limits.